Probing Axions via Light Circular Polarization and Event Horizon Telescope: Axion Density Profile Around a SMBH

 \section{Axion Density Profile Around a SMBH}

-In general for different dark matter candidates a density profile around a galaxy based on numerical simulation which matches the observation can be considered.
-To have a valid estimation of axion dark matter around the black hole at the center of a galaxy one should find the evolution of the axion field around the horizon of that black hole.
+To have a valid estimation of axion field around the black hole at the center of a galaxy one should find its evolution around the horizon of the SMBH.
 Here we mainly follow Ref.~\cite{Plascencia:2017kca} for the distribution of the axion cloud around the black hole.
 The equation of motion for axion field in the background with Kerr metric can be obtained as

 This is computed by neglecting the self interaction term and assuming the potential is $m_a^2 a^2/2$.
 A general solution for axion field in Eq.~(\ref{eqmotax}) is derived as \cite{Detweiler:1980uk}

 In above definitions the Laguerre polynomials appear as $L_{n}^{2l+1}(\tilde{r})$.
 The spheroidal harmonics are denoted by $S_{lm}(\theta)$.
 The azimuthal and temporal dependence are shown by $e^{im\phi}$ and $e^{-i\omega t}$, where $\omega\equiv \omega_R + i \omega_I$.
 In fact in the case $\omega_{R}<m_{a} \Omega_{H}$ the superradiance mechanism is triggered, where $\Omega_{H}$ is the angular velocity of the BH event horizon \cite{Davoudiasl:2019nlo}.